-Community Partnerships
+• Community Partnerships

-Sentinel values the strong relationship with both Faye Halls and Bob Baker.
+Sentinel values the strong relationship with Bob Baker.
 Through these contacts teachers have been able to request a variety of additional FN support contacts; dancers, story tellers, artists, weavers and curriculum experts to name a few.
 Carol Langley has also been very supportive providing a wide range of extra-curricular opportunities for our FN students.